jmccrae/lemon.patterns/README.md

 You will need [Scala](http://www.scala-lang.org) to compile scripts using this language

-Source files are normal Scala files and as such they can be compile using the following command
+Source files are normal Scala files and as such they can be compiled using the following command

     scala -cp lemon-patterns.jar lexicon.scala